 2D or 3D Maps ?

 You can create both 2D and 3D games with Eldiron.
-The difference between the two is mostly in the way how maps are created and look.
-Behavior for characters, items and screens stay the same.
-So you do not need to relearn anything when switching between the two.
+The difference is mostly in how maps are built and rendered; character, item, and screen behavior stay the same, so you don’t need to relearn anything when switching.

 2D Games